Vishwajith-K/snippets/README.md

 ellipsis `...`.
 Parsing variable number of arguments is not done (typically) directly, rather `stdargs.h` header file is used.
 - build guide: `gcc -o varargs varargs.c -lm`

+**sll/**
+- Singly linked list
+- insert at end, print, delete a/all elements matching a key, delete element based on postion, swap positions of two nodes by using the keys
+- build guide: `gcc sll.c`